 Additional abatement (emissions minimizing) technologies will reduce the concentration of volatile organic compounds (VOCs) and oxides of nitrogen (NOx) to a level defined as “insignificant” by the National Ambient Air Quality Standard (NAAQS).

 Even while meeting and exceeding environmental requirements, we also understand that some residents have concerns about the facility’s potential impact on local air quality.
-To provide additional reassurance regarding the facility’s environmental safety, the company is providing two local air monitoring stations that will begin monitoring air quality from one year before the expected start of operations through to December 31, 2022.
+To provide additional reassurance regarding the facility’s environmental safety, the company is fully funding two local air monitoring stations that will monitor air quality from around one year before the expected start of operations and will operate through to December 31, 2022.

-In agreement with the Jefferson County Board of Education, a third-party environmental consulting firm – Environmental Resources Management (ERM) – will install, operate, and maintain the air monitoring equipment as well as provide the monitoring data to the public.
-ERM identified the two locations for the air monitors – North Jefferson and TA Lowery Elementary Schools – based on EPA siting guidelines and factors including the location of sensitive receptors (e.g., children) in proximity of the facility, local wind patterns, and an air quality dispersion model analysis.
+In agreement with the Jefferson County Board of Education, a third-party environmental consulting firm – Environmental Resources Management (ERM) – has installed and will operate and maintain the air monitoring equipment as well as provide the monitoring data for the public.
+ERM identified the two locations for the air monitors – North Jefferson and TA Lowery Elementary Schools – based on EPA siting criteria, the location of sensitive receptors (e.g., children) in proximity of the facility, local wind patterns, and an air quality dispersion model analysis.

-Through the air monitoring program, community members will have access to publicly-available data to track and benchmark air quality levels of fine particulate matter (PM2.5), formaldehyde (CH2O), nitrogen dioxide (NO2), and sulfur dioxide (SO2).
-The monitors will measure air quality that is affected by all emitting sources including the ROCKWOOL facility.
-We expect installation will be completed during the fall of 2019.
-In the meantime, we encourage you to download our environment fact sheet for a fulsome perspective of how we are protecting the local environment.
+Through the air monitoring program, community members will have access to publicly available data to track air quality levels of fine particulate matter (PM2.5), formaldehyde, nitrogen dioxide (NO2), and sulfur dioxide (SO2).
+The monitors measure air quality that is affected by all emitting sources, including the ROCKWOOL facility when it becomes operational.
+Access the air monitoring data.